Social Media Best Practices

 - Encourage open conversation.
 Listen to people and provide constructive feedback.

 - Seek to respond rather than censor, and remember that the medium is self-correcting.
-However, do not address a contentious topic on behalf of St. Catherine until you’ve checked in with the Social Media Team.

 - Respect the privacy of the students, faculty and staff.

 When posting content:

 - Promote St. Kate’s.
 Link back to stories and pages on the University's website - www.stkate.edu - whenever possible.